r0sa2/sudoku-ai/ar_sudoku_solver/algorithms/README.md

-# Sudoku-AI
+# Sudoku Algorithms
-This repository is a collection of implementations and comparisons of algorithms to solve the classic 9x9 Sudoku.
+This sub-repository is a collection of implementations and comparisons of algorithms to solve the classic 9x9 Sudoku.

 ## Directory Structure
 - `data`